Nicholas Van Dyke (politician, born 1769): Early life and education

+Personal life

+He married Mary Ann Leuvaneigh in 1792.
+They had six children, including Nicholas III, Kensey Johns, and Dorcas Montgomery and lived at many houses in and around New Castle, Delaware.
+One of these was at the corner of Delaware and Fourth Streets and was the location of the 1824 wedding of Dorcas Van Dyke and Charles I. du Pont, which was attended by the Marquis de Lafayette.

+His farm and summer retreat, The Hermitage, was added to the National Register of Historic Places in 1973.
+The family were members of Immanuel Episcopal Church.

 Death and legacy

-Van Dyke died at New Castle, and is buried there in the Immanuel Episcopal Church Cemetery.
+Van Dyke died in New Castle, Delaware, and is buried there in the cemetery at Immanuel Episcopal Church on the Green.
 A fellow lawyer who knew Van Dyke compared him to other lawyers by saying that he was a "sound lawyer and superior to them all as a fluent, graceful and successful advocate and in the skillful management of his cases."

 Almanac

 Elections were held the first Tuesday of October and members of the General Assembly took office on the first Tuesday of January.
 The State Senate had a term of three years and the State House had a term of one year.
 U.S. Representatives took office March 4 and had a two-year term.
 The General Assembly chose the U.S. senators who also took office March 4, but for a six-year term.